315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

 There are not very many accessory recommendations we can make for the eVscope eQuinox since this scope is an integrated package, but Unistellar offers a high-density foam travel backpack for the eVscope.
-The Unistellar backpack is outrageously overpriced for what it is, so we recommend just purchasing a basic padded case or backpack that can fit it.
+The Unistellar backpack is outrageously overpriced for what it is, so I recommend just purchasing a basic padded case or backpack that can fit it.

 Zane Landers